Ankhana/CTF/2021 - HeroCTF - v3/WinButTwisted.md

 0x08049965  set_lock
 ```

-#### Ok, now that we have all the information we need to solve the challenge we write ourselves a little Python script to flag the challenge
+#### Ok, now that we have all the information we need to solve the challenge, we write ourselves a little Python script to flag the challenge

 ```python
 #!/bin/python3